-In the proposed program, B.A. in Dance Education students would complete all the requirements of the B.A. in Dance plus a required sequence of education and dance education courses.
+In the proposed programs, B.F.A. in Dance Education and Performance students would complete all the requirements of the B.F.A. in Dance plus a required sequence of education and dance education courses.
 The structure of the proposed program parallels that of the undergraduate music education program.